 The bacteria are autotrophic, and the reaction is performed under aerobic condition.
-The importance of this step in nitrogen cycle is the conversion of ammonia into nitrate, as nitrate is the primary nitrogen source present in the soil, for the plant.
-Though nitrite is toxic to the plants.
+The importance of this step in the nitrogen cycle is the conversion of ammonia into nitrate, as nitrate is the primary nitrogen source present in the soil, for the plant.
+Though nitrate is toxic to the plants.

 The activity of nitrifying bacteria gets slower in acidic solution, and are best at pH between 6.5 to 8.5 and temperature vary from 16 to 35°C.